 What is the easiest way to extract crab meat?

 I spent a fair amount of my life living in Maryland, which is known for its love of crab.
 I even worked in a crab house from the ages of 13-15.
 Crabs are things I know about.
 Maryland is known for its blue crab, but they’re so small and require too much effort to extract the meat.
-Instead, I prefer the flavor and size (and price) of Dungeness crab.
-It’s not as sweet as snow crab, and it’s not as expensive as king crab.
+Instead, I prefer the flavor and size (and price) of Dungeness or snow crab.
+Dungeness crab is not as sweet as snow crab, and it’s not as expensive as king crab.
+Snow crab is a great option, too.

 The easiest way to extract the meat of any crab is to separate the individual legs from the cluster.
 Next, separate the segments of the legs at the knuckles or joints.
 This frees the meat inside up, which makes it come out easier.